Never Trust a Grinning Cat

 She looked at me, smiled and said "I think so, but I'm not sure.
 If you like I can try to find out".

-I forgot to answer the kind lady behind the counter; my head was too full with conflicting thoughts on how I could break this news to the artist who lived in a far away country, hoping for a sale or two.
+Forgot to answer the kind lady behind the counter; my head was too full with conflicting thoughts on how I could break this news to the artist who lived in a far away country, hoping for a sale or two.

-Remembered the curator with his mantra "just treat art as a business", and wondered how his business plan had been put together.
+I remembered the curator with his mantra "just treat art as a business", and wondered how his business plan had been put together.

 The first book is from 2015: "Curationism: How Curating Took Over the Art World and Everything Else", by David Balzer.
 He is a writer and art critic based in Toronto, currently Editor-in-Chief and Co-Publisher of Canadian Art.

-The other book is by the living legend, Tom Wolfe (born 1931), journalist and writer, also known for his influence on the New Journalism literary movement.
+The second book is by the legend, Tom Wolfe (1931-2018), journalist and writer, also known for his influence on the New Journalism literary movement.
 His book "The Painted Word" came in 1975 and was a bomb in the contemporary art scene (and still is).
-The link given here is to his website where you also can read an extract of the opening of the book.
-A good introduction to "The Painted Word" is found on the same page:

 "'Cheshire Puss,' [Alice] began, rather timidly, as she did not at all know whether it would like the name: however, it only grinned a little wider.
 'Come, it's pleased so far,' thought Alice, and she went on.
 'Would you tell me, please, which way I ought to go from here?'